ymzuiku/vanilla-document/README.md

 A VanillaJS Framework, No component, No state, No diff VDOM.

-> Principle: DOM is browser's state
+# Gesundheit: DOM is browser's state, browser's state is UI state

 ![](.readme/barmImage.jpg)